CollectionBuilder/collectionbuilder.github.io/_docs/02_repository/commitandpush.md

 On GitHub Desktop, below the the column that lists your change to _config.yml, you'll see a text-entry box labeled "Summary (required)."

 - Type a "commit" message into the box -- a short message describing the changes you've made.
 In this case, you might enter something like "changed title of collection site."
-- When you've finished your commit message, click on the blue button toward the bottom of the column that says "Commit to master."
+- When you've finished your commit message, click on the blue button toward the bottom of the column that says "Commit to main/master."
 - The "Changes" disappear, you've just made a Git Commit!

 #### Now you need to Push!!!